SteveLauC/Notes/database/Database_System_Concepts/Ch16_Query_Optimization.md

    should not join them while searching for the best plan.

 ## 16.4.2 Cost-Based Optimization with Equivalence Rules

+> The join order optimization introduced in the last section is the most common
+> one in real-world scenarios.
+It uses equivalence rules:
+>
+> 1. Theta inner join is commutative
+> 2. Natural inner join is associative
+>
+> There are tons of queries that use other features, this section covers how to
+> do general cost based query optimization with equivalence rules.
+>
+> In section 16.2.4, we saw how to enumerate all the equivalent expressions to
+> a given query, that is forlogical plan.
+The case for physical plan generation
+> is pretty > similar to that process, where we add a new class of equivalence
+> rules **physical equivalence rules**, which can be used to convert a logical
+> operator into the corresponding physical one, e.g., join -> hash join.

+> QUES: for the physical equivalence rules described above, havn't we seen it
+> in the last section?

+It turns out that this section won't cover the details on how to implement a cost-based optimizer using equvivalence rules.
+IMO, that is definited quite complicated.

+The textbook says that to implement it based on the pseudocode introduced in section 16.2.4, we should:

+1. Make an space-efficient representation of expressions that avoids making multiple copies of the same subexpressions when equivalence rules are applied.

+   > steve: can we do this `Rc` or `Arc`?

+2. Efficient techniques for detecting duplicate derivations of the same expression, i.e., when deriving a new expression using one equivalence rule, we can efficiently check if this expression exists in our expression collection.

+   > The most sutupid way to do is to iterate over all the existing expressions,
+   > then compare them.

+3. Dynamic programming

+   We don't want to enumerate all the expressions, for the best plan of a sub-expression, we need to store it so that we can reuse it in the future.

 ## 16.4.3 Heuristics in Optimization
 ## 16.4.4 Optimizing Nested Subqueries
 # 16.5 Materialized Views